liammcinroy/march-madness-model/README.md

 The final step in creating a model is training and evaluating its performance.
 This is done in `train_models`, and can be called from the command line by

-`python3 train_models.py datafile modeltype`
+`python3 train_models.py datafile modeltype [-v]`

-where `datafile` points to the generated features file from `feature_gen` and `modeltype` is one of `TODO`.
+where `datafile` points to the generated features file from `feature_gen` and `modeltype` is one of `naive_non_stat, TODO`.
 The output of `train_models.py` is the model's accuracy according to [K-fold cross validation](https://www.cs.cmu.edu/~schneide/tut5/node42.html), which estimates the generalization power of the models while still being able to train on the entire dataset.
 This allows us to choose the most accurate model.
+The `-v` option will output more information during the cross validation about the accuracy of the model.